srflaxu40/kops-drivers/README.md

 ## When satisfied with your cluster save the overall manifest for later use / record-keeping:
 `kops get $KOPS_CLUSTER_NAME -o yaml > <some-output.txt>`

+## Export your admin level config for use elsewhere:
+* Set your KUBECONFIG environment variable so you don't overwrite or merge to a current config:
+  - `export KUBECONFIG=$HOME/tools.prominentedge.com`

+* Export:
+  - `kops export kubecfg --name tools.prominentedge.com

 ## Deploy Spaceship:

 ### Creating pull secret for dockerhub registry (only run once):